Honest comparison · updated May 2026

 System-wide capture Text at cursor anywhere Text at cursor anywhere

-Smart formatting Modes for prompts, code, tone 9 writing modes
+Smart formatting Modes for prompts, code, tone Auto bullets, lists & paragraphs

-Friday review surface — None Keyboard-driven two-pane review for #inbox notes
+Inbox review surface × None Keyboard-driven two-pane review for #inbox notes

-Best for Anyone who wants the cleanest pure-dictation experience on Mac Obsidian / Logseq / Markdown-vault users who want voice as input
+Best for Anyone who wants fast, polished dictation anywhere on Mac Obsidian / Logseq / Markdown-vault users who want voice as input

-We use SuperWhisper.
-It's the best in its category.
-Here's an honest take on what each tool does well — so you pick the one that fits your workflow, not the one with the louder marketing.
+Here's an honest take on what each tool does well, so you pick the one that fits your workflow, not the one with the louder marketing.

 Where SuperWhisper wins

 • Indie-app polish.
-The UI, mode-switching, and onboarding are the most refined in this space.
+The UI, mode-switching, and onboarding are highly refined.
 Years of iteration shows.

 • Established workflow.
 If you already have hotkeys, modes, and muscle memory wired in, switching costs are real.